Ledmington/emu/README.md

 The project is divided as follows:
 - `emu` : the actual emulator
+- `readelf` : a utility executable to mimic the behavior of GNU's `readelf`
 - `elf` : ELF file parser
 - `id` : Instruction Decoder (currently only X86)
 - `utils` : various utility components